CharlyMannion/Helping_Heart/README.md

 ## Objectives
 Before getting started and settling on the idea for our final project, our team discussed and defined our objectives for the next two weeks:
-* Build game that people would want to play in years to come
+* Build something that people would actually to use
 * Learn Phaser
 * Write clean, readable code and ensure knowledge sharing
 * Follow an agile approach; daily stand-ups, check-ins and retros